 I have yet to meet my partners in crime (Elissa, Hannah, Lauren, and Tessa) in person, but we will next month when we speak on our panel at BlogHer Food in Georgia.
 I am excited to meet my online best-friends and to create more friendships in the near future.

 Most of all- I am honored to have such supportive readers and online friends.

 Thank you all for the support, encouragement, and for allowing The Sophisticated Gourmet into your homes.
 It’s been a great two years- here’s to many more!

-Now, let’s get to the cake!
-This layer cake is made for people who love traditional things.
+Now, let’s get to the yellow birthday cake recipe!
+This birthday cake is made for people who love traditional things.
 It’s a classic birthday cake.
 Sort of.
 This Yellow Birthday Cake has three thin layers of rich dark chocolate frosting sandwiched between four layers of yellow butter cake, which is then covered in a yellow, vanilla buttercream frosting.
 I promise that there’s absolutely no butter in this.
 And the sugar?
 Pshh!
 Who needs that in a cake, right?